telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 * You can filter using attribute filters, using the `q` URL parameter.
 For
-  a whole description have a look to the "Simple Query Language" section in
+  a whole description have a look at the "Simple Query Language" section in
   the [NGSv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable).
-  For example, to get all entities which temperature greater to 22 (in this case
+  For example, to get all entities whose temperature is greater than 22 (in this case
   retriving Room1) you can use:
 ```
 curl 'localhost:1026/v2/entities?q=temperature>22' -s -S  \
     --header 'Accept: application/json' | python -mjson.tool
 ```

 * You can filter by geographical location.
-This is an advance topic, described in
+This is an advanced topic, described in
   [this section](geolocation.md#geolocation-capabilities).

-As final comment, note that although our example is very simple (only 2 entities) Orion
+As a final comment, note that although our example is very simple (only 2 entities) Orion
 can manage millions of entities in a real deployment.
-Thus, by default only 20 entities
+Thus, by default, only 20 entities
 are returned (which is fine for this tutorial, but probably not for a real utilization
 scenario).
 In order to learn about how to retrieve large sets of entities page by page
 see [the section on pagination](pagination.md#pagination) in this manual.